tmtxt/truongtx-ansible/docs/setup-tmtxt.md

-Steps to run on new VPS to create `tmtxt` user
+Steps to run on new VPS to create `tmtxt` user, apply for all VPS

 SSH to the VPS and run these commands